robertweiss/PromptAI/readme.md

 Each prompt configuration consists of:

 - **Label**: Optional identifier for easy recognition
-- **Template**: The template this prompt applies to (leave empty for all templates, or select a repeater template to process repeater fields)
+- **Template(s)**: The template(s) this prompt applies to (leave empty for all templates, select multiple templates to apply to specific templates, or select a repeater template to process repeater fields)
 - **Source Field**: The field whose content is sent to the AI
 - **Target Field**: Where the AI result is saved (leave empty to overwrite the source field)
 - **Prompt**: Instructions for the AI (prefixed to the source field content)